webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ### Creating an ICE Agent
 An ICE Agent is either `Controlling` or `Controlled`.
 The `Controlling` Agent is the one that decides the selected `Candidate Pair`.
 Usually, the peer sending the offer is the controlling side.

-Each side must have a `user fragment` and `password`.
+Each side must have a `user fragment` and a `password`.
 These two values must be exchanged before connectivity checks to even begin.
 The `user fragment` is sent in plain text and is useful for demuxing multiple ICE Sessions.
 The `password` is used to generate a `MESSAGE-INTEGRITY` attribute.
 At the end of each STUN packet, there is an attribute that is a hash of the entire packet using the `password` as a key.
 This is used to authenticate the packet and ensure it hasn't been tampered with.

 For WebRTC, all these values are distributed via the `Session Description` as described in the previous chapter.